JGefroh/Roadmap/README.md

 Nudge | Thaler, Richard | 4
 Superfreakonomics | Levitt, Steven | 5
 The Tipping Point | Gladwell, Malcolm | 5
-Thinking Fast and Slow | Kahneman, Daniel | 5
+The Wisdom of Psychopaths: What Saints, Spies, and Serial Killers Can Teach Us About Success | Dutton, Kevin | 3 Thinking Fast and Slow | Kahneman, Daniel | 5